Carole Pope: 2000–2005: Release of autobiography and first solo album

+2011–present: Second solo album, EP, and collaborations

 In 2011, Pope released Landfall, her second full-length album, featuring a duet with Rufus Wainwright.
 That year she also was a guest vocalist on the album The Hills Are Alive by the Brooklyn Rundfunk Orkestrata.

 Pope is an ambassador for the Harvey Milk School in New York City and a board director for the Songwriters Association of Canada.
 In 2015, Pope signed with Squirtgun Records (distributed by eOne Entertainment) to re-release the Music for Lesbians EP on 23 June 2015.

 On 22 September 2017, Pope released the single, This Is Not A Test.
 An accompanying music video, directed by Jasun Mark, was released on 8 May 2018.
-Later that same year, Pope collaborated with keyboardist Kevin Hearn to release the single, Resist It, on 22 October 2018., which was later accompanied by a music video directed by Phillip Harder.
+Later that same year, Pope collaborated with keyboardist Kevin Hearn to release the single, Resist It, on 22 October 2018, which was later accompanied by a music video directed by Phillip Harder.
 A third single, I'm There, produced in collaboration with Spoons' keyboardist Rob Preuss, was released the following year.

-In 2021, Pope released a song in collaboration with Ottawa band, Church of Trees, World's A Bitch, and later that year released Speaking In Code, a single produced alongside Canadian performer, Clara Venice.
-Venice had previously contributed Theremin to Pope's 2017 single, This Is Not A Test.
+In 2021, Pope collaborated with Ottawa band Church of Trees to release the song "World's A Bitch".
+Later that same year, Pope worked with Canadian performer Clara Venice to produce the single "Speaking In Code".
+Venice had previously added her Theremin skills to Pope's 2017 single, This Is Not A Test.

-Pope was a guest judge on the third season of Canada's Drag Race.
+Pope served as a guest judge on the second episode of the third season of Canada's Drag Race in 2022, and narrated Marusya Bociurkiw's 2023 documentary film Analogue Revolution: How Feminist Media Changed the World.
+On July 21, 2023, it was revealed that a documentary based on Pope's autobiography is currently in the works.
+The documentary, titled AntiDiva: The Confessions of Carole Pope, is being funded by The Canada Media Fund.
+The production of the documentary is being handled by Gay Agenda, and it is scheduled to debut on CBC’s Documentary Channel in 2025.

 Personal life

-Pope currently resides in New York.
+Pope currently lives in Los Angeles, although she has previously resided in New York.

 Health

-In March 2018, Pope was forced to cancel a Toronto performance after suffering a fractured ankle.
-She later cancelled all Summer performances that same year after she experienced mobility issues whilst touring, and was later diagnosed with spinal stenosis.
-She underwent surgery and a fundraiser was created via GoFundMe to cover her living expenses.